 Pro: The Soundtrack (+2pts)

-While I do not think anyone will be running out of theaters raving about how great this soundtrack was, I do think the film utilizes its music very effectively.
-Each song sets the tone of this film very well, made the scenes a lot more exciting, and kept the movie feeling fun.
+While I do not think anyone will be raving about how great this soundtrack was, I do think the film utilized its music very effectively.
+Each song set the tone of this film very well, made the scenes a lot more exciting, and kept the movie feeling fun.
 This did not go a long way in making up for this movie’s problems, but the movie was certainly better for using these songs than it would have been otherwise.

 Grade: C+ (78pts)

-Atomic Blonde is a decent action movie that relies on action choreography rather than shaky cam.
-Its two lead actors definitely add depth to this film with Charlize Theron capturing subtle emotional pain and James McAvoy flawlessly transforming himself into yet another interesting character.
-The movie starts to fall apart when you begin analyzing the plot.
-The timeline makes no sense and creates an over-complicated story and the "Satchel" plot point is so underdeveloped that it ends up wasting screen time that could be spent elsewhere.
+Atomic Blonde was a decent action movie that relied on action choreography rather than shaky cam.
+Its two lead actors definitely added depth to this film—with Charlize Theron capturing subtle emotional pain and James McAvoy flawlessly transforming himself into yet another interesting character.
+The movie starts to fall apart, however, when you begin analyzing the plot.
+The timelines made no sense and created an over-complicated story, and the "Satchel" storyline was so underdeveloped that it ended up wasting screen time that could have been spent elsewhere.

 If you are going into this movie hoping for some good action, you will not be disappointed.
-If you are hoping for an interesting story then I suggest you find another film.
-I do not think this is a bad movie, but I do not think that it is worth your money in admission and concessions.
-Go ahead and wait for it to hit Netflix and Home Video.
+If you are hoping for an interesting story, then I suggest you find another film.
+To be honest, however, it was not a bad movie.
+It had its strengths, but they were mostly balanced out by its weaknesses.